Lorrainedaly/elite-equine-academy/README.md

   # Credits

-* As this is my first project alot of my code has been inspired by the Love Running website that we created as part of our course.
-I have tried to make my website as different as possible but there are similarities in the Nav bar, the footer and some of my layout.
+* As this is my first project, alot of my code has been inspired by the [Love Running website](https://lorrainedaly.github.io/love-running./) that we created as part of our course with the Code Insitute.
+I have tried to make my website as unique as possible with the skills that I have learned over the course, but there are similarities in the code.
+Some examples of the similarities can be found in the Nav bar, the footer and some of my layout.
 * The favicons were taken from [Font Awesome](https://fontawesome.com/)
 * the images were taken from [Pexels](https://www.pexels.com/)
 * Some of the inspiration for the content for my website were taken from the following sites [Elite Equine Ireland](http://equineeliteireland.com/), [Austrailian Equine Behavious Center](https://www.aebc.com.au/) and [Elite Equestrian Academy](https://www.eliteequestrianacademy.com/).